cwarden45/BPSC234_Term_Paper-QTL/mpMap2_Simulated_Data/README.md

 ```

 **There is also a required `asreml` package.**  However, I believe that a license is needed for that dependency, such as [here](https://cran.r-project.org/web/packages/biometryassist/vignettes/installing-asreml-r.html).

+If I had such a license, then the `devtools` installation may work and/or may at least help to reduce the number of dependencies to install manually?

 Alternatively, the following may work, if you were able to install all of the dependencies: